ST10258256/INSY7314-POE-Final-SecurityAPI/README.md

 ```

 **Explanation:**
-Forces all traffic to HTTPS to prevent unencrypted requests.
+Redirects all HTTP requests to HTTPS, blocking unencrypted communication.

 ---